robertbraeutigam/scan/README.md

 - **DIY** friendly.
 No proprietary components, processes or certification requirements.
   A private individual should be able to create a compatible device easily and completely independently.
 - **Transparent**.
-It should be very easy to discover which devices need what inputs and react or control what other devices.
+It should be very easy to discover which devices need what inputs and react to-, or control what other devices.
 Not out-of-band, like through documentation, but through the actual protocol itself.
 - Does **not require** a complete and **perfect list of codes**, nor a perfect usage on the part